 Once your portfolio has been rolled out, it can be difficult to see where to go from there.
 Here are a few tips for achieving success:

-- Accurate identification of risks and associated remediation strategies is critical and should be prioritized.
+- Prioritize the accurate identification of risks and associated remediation strategies.

 - Don’t be afraid to cancel projects if they no longer align with company strategy.